lusilve44/Linear-Regression-Project/README.md

 # Linear Regression Proyect

-The principal aim of this proyect is to build a Linear Regression Model in order to predict the insurance charges of a person, based on different aspects, such as sex and age.
+The principal aim of this proyect is to build a Linear Regression Model in order to predict the insurance charges of a person from this dataset (https://raw.githubusercontent.com/4GeeksAcademy/linear-regression-project-tutorial/main/medical_insurance_cost.csv), based on different aspects such as sex and age.